Why Evidence-Based Teacher Development?

 How EBTD puts evidence into action

-- Inclusive practice: Resources designed for large classes, bilingual settings, and diverse learners across Bangladesh.
+- Localised, Bangladesh-first design: Built for large classes, bilingual settings, and constrained resources.

 Our goal is simple: to make evidence usable — tomorrow, not someday.